jigx-com/jigx-docs-examples/docs/Actions/share.md

                   # Enter the file name for database storage.
                   fileName: invoice-1
                   date: =$now()
-                  # Use the action instance output to reference the file.
+                  # Use the action instance output to reference the file
+                  # that is saved in Dynamic files
+                file:
-                  file: =@ctx.actions.generate-pdf-id.outputs.uri
+                  localPath: =@ctx.actions.generate-pdf-id.outputs.uri
-                # Convert the file from local-URI to data-URI for database storage.
-                conversions:
-                  - property: file
-                    from: local-uri
-                    to: data-uri
             # Third action to share the file via the device's apps.
             - type: action.share
               options: